by-The-Lindemans/wellium/README.md

 - **Wearables Integration:** Support will be included for Fitbit, Garmin, and Apple Watch via Bluetooth Low Energy (BLE) and direct file imports.
 - **Data Management:** Users will be able to manually import, categorize, and manage their health data for full control over storage and analysis.
 - **Offline Mode:** The platform will be fully functional without an internet connection.
-- **Background Sync:** Local device sync will operate efficiently in the background, minimizing resource consumption while keeping data up to date.
+- **Background Sync:** Local device sync will operate efficiently in the background, minimizing resource consumption while keeping data up to date
+- **Customization & Accessibility:**
+  - Users will be able to personalize themes, font sizes, and other UI elements.
+  - Features will be designed with accessibility in mind.
+- **Localization:** Multi-language support will be planned, with community-driven translation contributions encouraged.

 ### **2. Data Storage & Privacy**